 "Then, just when we thought we had a chance to get back first, we saw that kid from another unit who got separated from his group on the side of the road.
 He twisted his ankle and he couldn't walk on his own!

 "Yup, it was Rocky to the Rescue!
 He got some branches and vines and made a splint for his leg.
 You and Stan carried him back to camp.
 But instead of first, we came in dead last!"

 "That last night around the campfire the Scout Master brought in a huge board with all the ways the scouts could have made points and the unit names were across the top.
 As he announced the points earned, he put them under the unit’s name."

 "Just as we thought, Camp Joliet got a jillion points for field day.
 But, ole Stan here, got a ba-billion points for splitting that log.
 The Scout Master said that no one had ever in the history of the camp – ever split that log with one swing.
 We scored big time on that one."

 "Yea, but we took a beating on canoeing, swimming, archery…oh, the list goes on… "And the winner of The Father Marquette award is Camp Joliet!"
 "Oh yay."

 "But then, the biggest surprise of all.
 It seems that somebody noticed that Stanley had signed up for mess duty…and showed up every day.
-And, a father reported on Roland’s willingness to help the scout who broke his leg by using First Aid skills from our scouting book and then reported how we carried him back and then came in last.
+And, a father reported on Roland’s willingness to help the scout who twisted his ankle by using First Aid skills from our scouting book and then someone reported how on how we carried him back... and we came in last.
 Then, the camp priest told everyone that Eugene showed up every day for the 5 am mass to help serve."

 "I couldn’t believe what happened next.
 Our cabin was awarded the Golden Eagle Award!